Comparison of Rotator / Slider modules

 In summary:

 This module seems a little rough around the edges and could do with some clearer directions on the configuration screen.
-I didn't know what I should set things to at first as I didn't understand what the options meant.
-I played around with the settings a bit and realised that "Slideshow Mode: Thumbnail hover" means that you can have tabs that trigger the rotation, they do this on hover, and they contain the title and teaser of the node.
-Except that when I tried it with a View that was outputting just title and an imagefield, the thumbnails contained the title and the imagefield and the rotating content consisted of title and teaser, which is not the expected behaviour.
+"Slideshow Mode: Thumbnail hover" means that you can have tabs that trigger the rotation, they do this on hover, and they contain the title and teaser of the node.
+When tried with a View that was outputting just title and an imagefield, the thumbnails contained the title and the imagefield and the rotating content consisted of title and teaser, which is not the expected behaviour.
 There's also a "Mouse hover" option which has one single radio button, "hover", but it seems there would be other options if the "Hover Intent" module were installed and enabled.
 Overall, highly configurable but not a very intuitive interface.

 Views Slideshow: ImageFlow